Pskiran22/Optical-Authentication/README.md

-# OptAuth
-**Novel Python image encryption: OpenCV processes a grayscale image, generating a secret key from random matrices.
-Encryption uses **FFT** and multiplication, showcasing complexity.
-Decryption reconstructs the original image, ensuring secure transmission and storage.**
+Advanced Python Image Encryption Using OpenCV and FFT

-In this image encryption and decryption process using Python, a novel approach is employed to enhance the security of transmitted images.
-The algorithm leverages the inherent characteristics of image matrices, introducing a secret key derived from the element-wise multiplication of two random matrices.
-The method utilizes the OpenCV library for image processing, employing a grayscale image loaded from a file as the input.
+This image encryption and decryption technique, developed in Python, presents an innovative method for securing grayscale images during transmission and storage.
+Utilizing the OpenCV library for image handling, the approach begins by importing a grayscale image from a file and determining its height and width to establish its matrix structure.

-The image's dimensions are extracted, providing insights into its structure with height and width details.
-Subsequently, two random matrices are generated with the same dimensions as the image, serving as the basis for the secret key.
-The secrecy of the key lies in the unpredictability of the random matrices, adding an extra layer of protection to the encryption process.
+A core feature of the method is the creation of a secret key formed through the element-wise multiplication of two randomly generated matrices that share the same dimensions as the image.
+These random matrices introduce unpredictability, reinforcing the security of the encryption process.

-The encryption phase involves applying the Fast Fourier Transform (FFT) to the input image, followed by element-wise multiplication with the secret key.
-The resulting encrypted image is visually presented, showcasing the complexity introduced by the encryption process, visible through a logarithmic transformation of the absolute values.
+The encryption stage employs the Fast Fourier Transform (FFT) to convert the image data into the frequency domain.
+The transformed image is then encrypted by multiplying it element-wise with the secret key.
+To visualize the result, a logarithmic scale is applied to the absolute values of the encrypted matrix, emphasizing the complexity and distortion added by the encryption.

-To retrieve the original image, a decryption process is implemented.
-The encrypted image undergoes division by the complex conjugate of the secret key, followed by an inverse FFT to reconstruct the decrypted image.
-The final output demonstrates the successful recovery of the original image, highlighting the effectiveness of the encryption and decryption methodology.
+Decryption reverses this process: the encrypted image is divided by the complex conjugate of the secret key, and then the Inverse FFT is applied to retrieve the original image.
+The successful restoration of the image verifies the robustness of the algorithm.

-This approach offers a unique perspective on image security, combining random matrix generation and FFT techniques to safeguard sensitive visual information.
-The visual representation of the encryption and decryption stages, along with the display of the secret key, contributes to a comprehensive understanding of the proposed image security technique.
-The encrypted image's complexity and the successful reconstruction of the original image underscore the potential applications of this method in secure image transmission and storage.
+This technique stands out due to its use of random matrix-based key generation combined with FFT, offering a strong layer of protection against unauthorized access.
+The encrypted image's complexity, along with the clear restoration of the original, showcases the method's practicality in secure image communication systems.
+Visual outputs of both the encryption and decryption phases, along with the generated secret key, help illustrate the effectiveness of this approach in protecting sensitive image data.